Meghalaya in 7 Days: A Journey Through the Abode of Clouds

 Day 5: The Climb Back Up + Mawlynnong

-The Umngot River was not.
+The Umngot River is another story entirely.

 The Bangladesh border is visible from Dawki.
 You can wave at the guards on the other side.